 The Best Damn Tomato Pie You'll Ever Eat (Recipe)

 Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.
 Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.

 A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
-My recipe is adapted from Paula Deen’s recipe, and her slices are picture perfect (um duh, I guess?).
-You can try to eliminate some of the moisture in the tomatoes (and ultimately the pie) by putting the sliced tomatoes in a colander and salting them slightly to allow the liquid draw out (for about an hour or so), then patting dry with a paper towel.
+To help keep your pie from falling apart, you can eliminate some of the moisture in the tomatoes before assembling your pie by putting the sliced tomatoes in a colander over a bowl, then salting them slightly on both sides to allow the liquid draw out.
+Refrigerate for about an hour or so, drain, then pat dry with a paper towel.

 Want to grow tomatoes like my Pops?
 Check out this infographic to learn the best way to grow your own tomatoes: